scriptographers/UnPlag/README.md

 `ENDPOINT : '/api/token/' | REQUEST TYPE : POST`

-Returns an 'access' and a 'refresh' **JWT token** for a given valid 'username' and 'password'.
+Returns an 'access' and a 'refresh' **JWT token** for a given valid 'username' and 'password'

 ```
 Format :